raphw/jenesis/README.md

 There should, for example, not be any hard dependency on Maven concepts, to allow for their substitution.

 The POC is currently missing:
-- API to rename inherited identifiers within modules for the runtime of the module.
+- Add module for test discovery to include needed runner dependency.
 - Convention object for `MultiProject` to avoid manual construction of identifiers.
 - Task for creating POM files from module-info.java.
 - Task for javadoc.